glhrmfrts/pjamas/README.md

 ## How to build

-The only requirement is a standard installation of FPC and Lazarus, the versions used in the development are:
+The only requirement is a standard installation of FPC, the versions used in the development are:

 - Free Pascal Compiler version 3.2.2
-- Lazarus v3.0

 Then build using Lazarus or use the command-line: